 For the year ended 31 December 2024, the Company has recognised dividend income of RMB 150 million (31 December 2023: 109 million) from the above equity investments.
 Relevant disclosures are included in Note VIII 13.
-NOTES TO THE FINANCIAL STATEMENTS (continued) FOR THE YEAR ENDED 31 DECEMBER 2024

 7. Long-term equity investments